 Protect Your Bling

-“Insure that ring—ASAP!
+“Ensure that ring—ASAP!
 You just received one of the most meaningful and beautiful presents you will ever receive.
 Make sure you have insurance on it just in case.” — Elizabeth McKellar, owner and creative director, The Nouveau Romantics

 Figure Out Your Organizational Structure

-“Create a means to organize yourselves before you get started, and figure out who the decision makers (and payers) will be and if this will include outside help.
+“Create a means to organize yourselves before you get started, and figure out who the decision-makers (and payers) will be and if this will include outside help.
 With or without a wedding planner, there is a fair amount of project management involved with wedding planning, and having a method that both you and your wedding-planning team are comfortable with really helps when life gets busy.” — Kate Whelan, owner and senior event consultant, Kate Whelan Events

 Talk About the Budget and Guest Count

-“After clinking champagne glasses, the first thing you will need to do following your engagement is establish your budget and guest count.
+“After clinking champagne glasses, the first thing you will need to do following your engagement is to establish your budget and guest count.
 The two go hand in hand—your budget may dictate how many guests you can invite, or your expected guest count might dictate your budget.” — Mary-Frances Hurt, founder and CEO, DFW Events

 Hire a Wedding Planner Ahead of Time

 “Planning a wedding on your own is hard work!
 Hire a professional to help you.
 Everyone deserves a non-emotionally involved third party to manage their event.
-Some clients are great at decision-making and planning their even on their own, and others need a little more guidance.
+Some clients are great at decision-making and planning their event on their own, and others need a little more guidance.
 You can find a professional to help you at any level of need, but at the very least, you need someone to manage the day who is not family or a friend.” — Valerie Gernhauser, principal planner, Sapphire Events

 Savor the Moment